ucb-152/lab6/AWS_SETUP.md

 ## Step 6: Shutdown your instance
 Congrats!
 You have finished the setup steps for launching an AWS Tranium EC2 instance.
 Go back to your Instances, click on your trn1_cs152 instance, click the "Instance State" dropdown, and click "Stop instance."
+If the auto shutdown triggered already, you do not need to click "Stop instance"

 > [!IMPORTANT]
 >
 > Every time you want to connect to your instance, you will need to start the instance, and once you are done working on the instance, you **must shut down your instance** to prevent extra charges.